Highly Experienced Center

 Research shows that hospitals and surgeons who perform more surgeries tend to have better outcomes.
 Our surgical team performs more than 3,000 spine surgeries every year -- including minimally invasive procedures and complex reconstructive surgeries -- and sees over 30,000 patients.

-As members of the Scoliosis Research Society, our board-certified spine center specialists are up-to-date on the latest techniques and advances in the treatment and care of spinal curvature disorders.
+As members of the Scoliosis Research Society, our spine specialists stay up-to-date on the latest techniques and advances in the treatment and care of spinal curvature disorders.

-In addition to neurosurgeons, orthopaedic surgeons, physiatrists, and nurses, our team includes pain management experts and physical therapists -- all of whom may work with you to reduce and manage the pain caused by your spinal condition.
+In addition to neurosurgeons and orthopaedic surgeons, your team may include physiatrists (physical medicine and rehabilitation doctors who specialize in conservative spine care), physical therapists, and others -- all of whom work with you to reduce and manage the pain and other effects of your spine condition.

 We partner with geriatric specialists at Duke to assist people with spinal curvature disorders caused by aging and arthritis.
 Working with geriatricians helps us achieve better, safer results and allows us to manage all of the complications and risk factors associated with reconstructive surgery in older people.
 Also, Duke’s POSH (Perioperative Optimization of Senior Health) program helps improve health in people who may not be well enough for surgery.